AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 --- may be turned from evil to good, so as not to be excluded from salvation."[^257]

-Notwithstanding Robertson\'s doubt, expressed elsewhere in his history, whether Origen taught the salvability of \"devils,\" Origen\'s language is clear.
+Notwithstanding Robertson's doubt, expressed elsewhere in his history, whether Origen taught the salvability of "devils," Origen's language is clear.
 He says: "But whether any of these orders who act under the government of the Devil...will in a future world be converted to righteousness...or whether persistent and inveterate wickedness may be